Health Data Science MSc 2025 entry

 • Links with the Sir James Mackenzie Institute for Early Diagnosis bring you into contact with current digital health research across different disciplines.

-• We are introducing a fully-funded PhD in 2024, which is available exclusively for our Health Data Science students to apply for.
+• In 2024, we introduced a fully-funded PhD, which is available exclusively for our Health Data Science students to apply for.

 The MSc in Health Data Science is distinguished by its interdisciplinary character and an emphasis on applied skills that will be of particular value if you are looking to follow a career in digital health.